 When applying for positions that request a CV, make sure that yours includes your contact information at the top of the document, followed by standard headings such as “Professional Summary,” “Skills,” “Work Experience,” “Education,” and “Hobbies and Interests” Jobs in your work history and credentials listed in your education section should appear in reverse chronological order.

-Most jobseekers no longer include objective statements on their curricula vitae.
+Most jobseekers no longer include a resume objective on their curricula vitae.
 Instead, write a summary statement that describes your professional brand within three to five sentences.
 Compose yours in first-person sentences without the pronouns.
 As you’ll notice in our biochemistry CV sample, yours should also contain a mix of technical proficiencies, such as operating lab testing equipment, alongside soft skills like communicating high-level concepts to a lay audience.

 First, a clean and aesthetically pleasing format makes your content easier for recruiters, hiring managers, department heads, and key decision makers to read.
 After all, they probably face inboxes full of CVs with every new job posting, especially in cutting-edge fields like biochemistry.
 Second, dynamic action verbs in your work experience section paint a clear picture of how you’ve brought value to previous employers.
 Finally, a hobbies and interests section can make your document stand out, so long as you include industry-relevant pursuits.